15 Best Mint.com Alternatives for 2023 | Paid & Free Replacements

 The most appealing feature of Moneydance is that it has an open API, which means that – if you are a developer or tech savvy – you can develop extensions for your Moneydance platform using a free, downloadable Extension Developer’s Kit.

 As an added bonus, you can budget, pay bills, and track investments with the app.
 Not only does Moneydance offer free bill pay, but you can also set bill reminders so that you never miss a payment.
-You can connect to all of your financial accounts and even import from an existing Quicken account.
-However, many users complain that the transfer from Quicken is not as smooth as they would like.
+You can connect to all of your financial accounts and even import your information from some other programs.

 Banktivity claims their users save an average of $500 a year and 40 hours of time.
 That’s definitely not something to shake a stick at.